 - 5.30 Through consultation events on the Neighbourhood Plan the importance of local green spaces were identified, both in terms of providing opportunities for leisure and recreation (the importance of which was further emphasised during the Covid pandemic), but also in terms of the setting of Redbourn and their importance in retaining the sense of identity of the village. - 5.31 Under the NPPF Neighbourhood Plans can designate Local Green Spaces which are of importance and value to the local community.
-The NPPF states that Local Green Spaces should only be designated where the green space is: - a) in reasonably close proximity to the community it services; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land. - 5.32 The Local Green Spaces listed below and mapped in Figure 25 are all considered to meet the criteria for designated outlined in the NPPF.
-More information, including mapping of each designation, is presented in Appendix 1. - 1.
+The NPPF states16 that Local Green Spaces should only be designated where the green space is: - a) in reasonably close proximity to the community it services; - b) demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - c) local in character and is not an extensive tract of land. - 5.32 The Local Green Spaces listed below and mapped in Figure 25 are all considered to meet the criteria for designated outlined in the NPPF.
+More information, including mapping of each designation, is presented in Appendix 1.
+Designation as a Local Green Space does not infer any maintenance regimes or burdens over and above those already in place. - 1.
 Redbourn Common: Redbourn Common is a key focal point of Redbourn Village.
 Contained on all sides by development, the Common serves as a key recreational area, hosting Redbourn Cricket Club, the Redbourn Mile for Walkers and numerous community events such as the Fete du Velo, Classics on the Common and Folk on the Common.
 Redbourn Common is also historically significant, as this site was gifted to the Parish by the Earl of Verulam.
-Despite its size (half a mile end to end), the Common is its own entity and is not considered an extensive tract of land. - 2.
-Flamsteadbury Park: Flamsteadbury Park primarily serves as a play park and outdoor gym area, however the grassy areas also cater to other recreational activities such as football.
-The site is adjacent to the built-up edge of Redbourn and is easily accessible via Flamsteadbury Lane.
-The site is clearly distinguishable from the adjacent agricultural fields due to the dense wooded western and northern boundaries. - 3.
-Long Cutt / Hill Top Play Area: Long Cutt Play Area offers nearby residents a children's play area and green space.
+Despite its size (half a mile end to end), the Common is its own entity and is not considered an extensive tract of land. - Long Cutt / Hill Top Play Area: Long Cutt Play Area offers nearby residents a children's play area and green space.
 The site was purposely designed to cater to children's recreational needs.
-Centrally located, the site is contained on all sides by the rear gardens of properties and a dense wooded area. - 4.
+Centrally located, the site is contained on all sides by the rear gardens of properties and a dense wooded area. - 3.
 Holts Meadow: Holts Meadow offers a tranquil scenic break from the surrounding residential properties.
 It also has a clear recreation purpose, serving as a children's play space and area for dog walkers.
-Centrally located, Holts Meadow is contained on all sides by development and is accessible via Holts Meadow (road) and a pathway leading to Dunstable Road. - 5.
+Centrally located, Holts Meadow is contained on all sides by development and is accessible via Holts Meadow (road) and a pathway leading to Dunstable Road. - 4.
 Greyhound Meadow: Greyhound Meadow is located within the centre of Redbourn and features tennis courts, allotments and open space associated with the Scout Hut.
 The site is owned by Redbourn Parish Council.
 The site is well-used and has a clear purpose to provide recreational space for local residents.
 The allotments also serve as a wildlife habitat.
 The site is not deemed an extensive tract of land as it is contained on all sides by the rear gardens of properties.

-&lt;sup>16 Paragraph 102, MHCLG, July 2021, National Planning Policy Framework
+$^{^{16}}$ Paragraph 102, MHCLG, July 2021, National Planning Policy Framework